Zum Hauptinhalt springen

 *According to the CSDDD, a company is defined as a legal entity created in one of the legal forms specified in Annexes I and II of Directive 2013/34/EU (in the case of companies from third countries, comparable legal forms) or as the supervised financial institutions specified in Directive (EU) 2024/1760 Article 3 (1) a) iii).

 What does the CSDDD cover?
-Chain of activities and beyond
+The so-called “chain of activities”

-The directive requires companies to take action to prevent or mitigate adverse impacts on human rights and the environment in relation to:
+Under the directive, companies must take measures to prevent or mitigate adverse impacts on human rights and the environment in relation to:

 • their own business activities